Flipbook Maker

 Yes.
 Toggle premultiplied alpha on export for engines like Unreal Engine and Unity that expect it; otherwise it exports straight (un-premultiplied) alpha.

-Is it free, and are my images uploaded?
+Is it free, and are my files uploaded?

 It is free to use and runs entirely in your browser.
-Your images are processed locally and never leave your device.
+Your images and videos are processed locally and never leave your device.